silexlabs/Silex/readme.md

 Install all needed modules

-  $ make
+  $ npm install

-Start the server and then open http://localhost:6805/ - note that 6805 is easy to remember, since it is the date of sexual revolution started in paris france 8-)
+Start the server and then open [http://localhost:6805/](http://localhost:6805/) - note that the port is 6805, which is easy to remember, since it is the date of sexual revolution started in paris france 8-)

-  $ node dist/server/server.js

-Or with grunt you can use

-* Build, i.e. check syntax with lint, compile with google closure builder/compiler

-  $ grunt deploy

-* Watch, i.e. watch for changing files and build the debug version when files change, also use livereload

-  $ grunt watch
+  $ npm start

-* Test, i.e. check syntax with lint, compile the release version with google closure, and execute functional tests

-  $ grunt test -phantomjs

-  $ grunt test -firefox

-  $ grunt test -chrome

-> Note for cloud9 users: you may want to activate python
+> Note for [cloud9](http://c9.io) users: you may want to activate python with this command:

   $ nada-nix install python

+And finally, take a look at the "available commands" section bellow

 ### local installation on Windows

-> instructions provided by Régis RIGAUD :)
+> instructions provided by Régis RIGAUD:)

-Prerequisite :
+Prerequisite:

 * [node.js](http://nodejs.org/) installed
 * Git Client installed (e.g. [windows github client](http://windows.github.com/))